 leave your tuning key on the tuning peg without your hand on it.
 If

-have seen very experienced harp players do this and I cringe every time.
+I have seen very experienced harp players do this and I cringe every

-right hand thumb.
+your right hand thumb.
 Fit the tuning key onto that peg.
-You should be able
+You should

-to do this without looking.
-That way you can keep your eyes on the tuner.
+be able to do this without looking.
+That way you can keep your eyes

 gotten out of line with the string.
 It still can happen.

-If not back off the tuning peg just a hair.
-You may then have to tune
+tuning peg just a hair.
+You may then have to tighten the string again

-up again as you may have fallen below pitch.
-If only red lights to the
+as you may have fallen below pitch.
+If only red lights to the left

-sharper or flatter to get you closer.
-Getting a feel for how much to
+sharp or flat to get on pitch.
+Getting a feel for how much

-turn the tuning peg takes some practice.
-It’ll get easier and
+to turn the tuning peg takes some practice.
+It’ll get easier

 Occasionally a tuner will be stubborn and not register a note.
 It picked

-try a few different things at this point, I pluck louder, I pluck on
+I try a few different things at this point.
+I pluck louder,

-a different part of the string, I quiet all the strings on the harp
+I pluck on a different part of the string, I quiet all the strings

 Most tuners will indicate which note the harp string is sounding.
 Make